srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 #### Task 1: Generate the certificates

-1. If necessary, log in to your Azure portal using your Azure account credentials.
+1. If necessary, log in to the [Azure portal](https://portal.azure.com) using the Azure account credentials that you are using for this course.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Open the **Azure Cloud Shell** by clicking the **Terminal** icon within the top header bar of the Azure portal, and select the **Bash** shell option.
+1. In the top right of the portal window, to open the Azure Cloud Shell, click **Cloud Shell**.

+    The Cloud Shell button has an icon that appears to represent a command prompt - **`>_`**.

+    A Cloud Shell window will open near the bottom of the display screen.

+1. In the upper left corner of the Cloud Shell window, ensure that **Bash** is selected as the environment option.

     > **Note**:  Both *Bash* and *PowerShell* interfaces for the Azure Cloud Shell support the use of **OpenSSL**.
 In this unit you will use some helper scripts written for the *Bash* shell.

-1. Within the Azure Cloud Shell, run the following commands that will download a helper script for using *OpenSSL* to generate X.509 CA Certificates.
-They will be placed within the `~/certificates` directory inside your Cloud Shell storage.
+1. At the Cloud Shell command prompt, to download Azure IoT helper scripts, enter the following commands:

     ```sh
     # create certificates directory